Skip to Main Content

 Loan origination fees

 Citibank doesn’t charge an origination fee for personal loans.
 Many personal loan lenders deduct an origination fee from the initial loan proceeds to cover the cost of processing your application and issuing the loan.
-Citibank is one of several lenders that offers personal loans with no origination fee
+Citibank is one of several lenders that offer personal loans with no origination fee

 Early repayment penalties